 The following to guide for fit pregnancies should be followed in addition to our comprehensive Prenatal and Postnatal Exercise Guidelines.

 The total blood volume in regularly exercising pregnant women is 10 – 15 percent higher than in women who do not exercise.
 The benefits of cardio (aerobic exercise) are still present 6 – 12 months after birth, which is why some athletes have improved performance after birth.

 You might feel frustrated by some of the limitations that pregnancy places on your agility.
 For example, weight gain and laxity in ligaments and joints reduce your running speed.
 The weight in pregnancy increases the force on your hips and knees.
-Your fine motor skills might feel sluggish, and you might try to compensate for your loss of dexterity by using her body in awkward ways, inviting injury as a result.
+Your fine motor skills might feel sluggish, and you might try to compensate for your loss of dexterity by using your body in awkward ways, inviting injury as a result.

-Somewhat Active – When you are somewhat active (participating in exercise and activities a few times a week) 150 minutes a week of moderate intensity aerobic activity is encouraged.
+Somewhat Active: When you are somewhat active (participating in exercise and activities a few times a week) 150 minutes a week of moderate-intensity aerobic activity is encouraged.
 20 – 30 minutes on most days is a good goal.
 In addition to aerobic activity, strength training should be done every other day.

-Exercise Veteran or “Recreational Athlete” – When you habitually engage in exercise, you can and should continue your regimen, adjusted over time.
-Any session over 45 minutes can lead to low blood sugar, so limiting the exercise session or ingesting adequate caloric intake prior to exercise is important.
+Competitive Athlete: You require frequent and close supervision due to a more strenuous training schedule.
+Be aware that athletes can push their limits of pain and intensity.
+Any session over 45 minutes can lead to low blood sugar, so limiting the exercise session or ingesting adequate caloric intake prior to and during exercise is important.